andrew/ultimate-awesome/README.md

 - [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.
 - [Awesome-Differential-Privacy-and-Meachine-Learning](https://github.com/JeffffffFu/Awesome-Differential-Privacy-and-Meachine-Learning) - 机器学习和差分隐私的论文笔记和代码仓.
 - [awesome-linux-dev](https://github.com/madbob/awesome-linux-dev) - A collection of awesome Linux applications and tools for developers.
-- [awesome-forests](https://github.com/blutjens/awesome-forests) - 🌳 A curated list of ground-truth forest datasets for the machine learning and forestry community.
 - [awesome-emotion-recognition-in-conversations](https://github.com/declare-lab/awesome-emotion-recognition-in-conversations) - A comprehensive reading list for Emotion Recognition in Conversations.
 - [awesome-nosql-guides](https://github.com/erictleung/awesome-nosql-guides) - :computer: Curated list of awesome resources and links about using NoSQL databases.
 - [awesome-react-state-management](https://github.com/olegrjumin/awesome-react-state-management) - ⚛️  ・React state management tools and libraries.